Askar0/Askar0-Plugins-ThePlanetCrafter/README.md

 :warning: I cannot promise to fix my mods for these other versions as they can get quite out-of-sync with the public release.

-:error: All code and compiled plugins are provided as-is with no warranty or guarantees implied or otherwise - use them at your own risk.
+:warning: All code and compiled plugins are provided as-is with no warranty or guarantees  implied or otherwise - use them at your own risk.

 **Note:** I am still in the process of creating the form and code for my mods/plugins and currently not working on the release versions yet.
 Please be patient.